Results - April 17, 2026 FMT

 80m40m

 Method: Rig is a Yaesu FT-1000MP, Rockwell/Collins 180S-1 tuner, 40-meter dipole and a Fluke 8845A.
 Calibrate the receiver with a Bodnar GPSDO.
-I have used my homebrew Excel spreadsheet to analyze several FMTs, with varying degrees of success. :-)
+I use my homebrew Excel spreadsheet to analyze FMTs, with varying degrees of success. :-)

-Soapbox: Thanks to Connie and Mike for continuing support for this interesting event.
-The FMT makes radio interesting.
+Soapbox: Very stable conditions.
+Thanks to Connie and Mike for continued support of this enlightening event.
+The FMT keeps radio interesting.

 80m40m